Dixie D’Amelio And Addison Rae Easterling Stun In New Beach Snapshots

 “I love this friendship!
 Dixison for the win!
 You two girls are absolutely stunning!” gushed another Instagram user.

-“Omg I’m so happy you guys reunited,” remarked one more fan.
+“Omg I’m so happy you guys reunited,” remarked one more person.

 The two girls went through a brief feud earlier this year but appear to have patched things up now.

 As The Inquisitr previously reported, D’Amelio recently opened up in a candid post about the ups and downs of the past four years.
-She recently graduated from high school and thus took the time to reflect on some of the challenges she overcame during this time in her life.
+She recently graduated from high school and thus took the time to reflect on some of the challenges she overcame during that time in her life.
 She expressed her gratitude towards everyone that had been been a part of her high school experience.